dlt-science/science-notes/blogs/ZKP/zkp.md

 A ZKP is a cryptographic method that enables one party (the prover) to prove to another party (the verifier) that they possess a specific piece of information, without disclosing the information itself, apart from asserting its truth.
 `````

-The theoretical concept of Zero-Knowledge Proofs was initially introduced by Goldwasser et al. {cite}`goldwasser2019knowledge` in their 1985 ground-breaking paper.
+The theoretical concept of Zero-Knowledge Proofs was initially introduced by Goldwasser et al. {cite}`goldwasser2019knowledge` in their 1985 groundbreaking paper.
 Their introduction revolutionised the world of cryptography, and they are now an integral part of many privacy-enhancing technologies.
 As an innovative concept, ZKPs have the potential to significantly enhance confidentiality in blockchain technology, with broad applications ranging from digital identity verification to decentralised finance (DeFi) and private voting systems.

 A study by Kosba et al. {cite}`kosba2016hawk` illustrated the effective implementation of ZKPs in blockchain technology, using the Zerocash protocol.
 This innovative protocol allows blockchain users to conduct transactions without disclosing the sender, receiver, or transaction value, thereby ensuring optimal confidentiality.